DONBAS: Luhansk: Re-registration denials, raids, religious communities closed

 Most of the 44 local Baptist communities which were part of the Ukrainian Baptist Union lodged re-registration applications.
 However, all had their applications refused, a Baptist told Forum 18.

-One such Baptist re-registration rejection came in a late September one-page "conclusion of a state religious studies expert analysis", signed by Litsoev of the Religious Organisations and Spirituality Department of the Culture, Youth and Sport Ministry and seen by Forum 18.
+One such Baptist re-registration rejection came in a late September one-page "conclusion of a state religious studies expert analysis", signed by Litsoev of the Religious Organisations and Spirituality Department of the Culture, Sport and Youth Ministry and seen by Forum 18.
 It said the "expert commission" had found violations of Article 18 of the Religion Law in the documents the Baptist congregation had submitted.

 The conclusion did not specify in what way the congregation's documents had violated these provisions.
 It merely stated that in view of this the registration of the congregation was "inadmissible".